Verb–Noun Collocations: Do, Have, Make, Take

 - She always does well in interviews.

-We often use have for meals, drinks, experiences, and certain activities.
+We often use have for meals, drinks, experiences, appointments, conversations and physical states.

-- I usually have a shower in the evening.
+- I usually have a shower in the morning.

 - On Sundays, I like to have a bath and relax.